 These changes mean that instead of four publicly owned water service entities providing services from July 2024, there will instead be ten water entities which will 'go live' between early 2025 and 1 July 2026.
-In addition, the April announcement signalled that every mayor would be a member of the regional representative group, which has a statutory role to review the water service entity's performance and participate in setting its strategic direction.
+In addition, the April announcement signalled that every territorial authority would have a member on the regional representative group, which has a statutory role to review the water service entity's performance and participate in setting its strategic direction.

 Here in Rangitīkei, water services are delivered by Manawatū District Council under a shared services agreement, funded through rates.

 The ten entities are geographically split across the country and aligned with existing regions.
 Rangitīkei District sits within the Manawatū-Whanganui entity.
 Council have been participating with transition work to migrate assets and staff into the new entity.